 KEY FINDINGS

-• Key Market Driver: Rising adoption of multi-media filtration systems increased anthracite utilization by 57% across municipal and industrial plants.
+• Key Market Driver: Rising adoption of multimedia filtration systems has increased anthracite filter media utilization by 57% across municipal and industrial water treatment applications.

-• Market Segmentation: Drinking water applications account for 54% of anthracite consumption, wastewater treatment represents 33%, and other applications cover 13%.
+• Market Segmentation: Municipal drinking water treatment accounts for around 54% of anthracite filter demand, followed by industrial wastewater treatment at 33% and other applications at 13%.

-• Recent Development: Hybrid filtration systems combining anthracite and granular activated carbon were deployed in 29% of new projects between 2023–2025.
+• Recent Development: Hybrid filtration systems combining anthracite with activated carbon and other media have been adopted in approximately 29% of newly developed filtration projects.

 Adoption of Filter to Improve Market Progress